dojo-modeling/dojo-docs/model-registration.md

 Take a look at the model registration commands [cheatsheet](./cheatsheet.md) for a reference for Dojo's containerization environment commands.

 ### Configuration File Annotation
-If your model uses configuration files to set parameters or tunable knobs you will need to annotate them in order to expose these parameters to Dojo end-user.
+If your model uses configuration files to set parameters or tunable knobs, you will need to annotate them in order to expose these parameters to Dojo end-users.
 Once the annotation window is launched, you can annotate each parameter and provide metadata and detailed information.

 With Dojo, you can annotate any plain text/ascii configuration file, including `.txt`, `.yaml`, `.json`, `.xml`, etc.